DeeJ4yNg/MyAgent/README.md

 # CLI Agent

-A powerful, interactive assistant built with LangGraph, LangChain, and LLM models.
+A powerful, interactive coding assistant built with LangGraph, LangChain, and Ollama/OpenAI models.
 This project provides a terminal-based AI agent with local utility tools and support for remote MCP (Model Context Protocol) servers.

 ![LangGraph Workflow](langgraph_workflow.png)